dmitrykudinov/CarND-Advanced-Lane-Lines/README.md

 #### 4. Identifying lane-line pixels and fitting their positions with a polynomial.

-For static test images, I used the sliding historgram approach suggested in the course materials.
+For static test images, I used the sliding histogram approach suggested in the course materials.
 This code, with some minor tweaks is encapsulated in the `calc_lane_indexes()` method, code cell 21.

-Here is an example of a test picture, its lane lines pixels, and histogram of the buttom portion:
+Here is an example of a test picture, its lane lines pixels, and histogram of the bottom portion:

 ![alt text][image13]
 ![alt text][image14]

-Here is an example of applying this sliding historgram approach to another test image with a nice curve on it:
+Here is an example of applying this sliding histogram approach to another test image with a nice curve on it:

 ![alt text][image15]

-Sliding histogram is a computationally expensive process, so in order to optimize when procesing video frames, I modified the logic a bit to use the previously known good line polynoms to search within a 50px margin: see the code cell 27 for more details.
+Sliding histogram is a computationally expensive process, so in order to optimize when processing video frames, I modified the logic a bit to use the previously known good line polynoms to search within a 50px margin: see the code cell 27 for more details.

 #### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.